dylandoamaral/my-website/src/pages/articles/error-functional/content.md

         if (update) {
             console.log("There is nothing to push");
         } else if (local === base) {
+            console.log(
-            console.log("The current repository is not up to data, you have to pull before use this command.");
+                "The current repository is not up to data, you have to pull before use this command."
+            );
         } else {
             validate(args, preset);
             execute();
         }
     }
 } catch (e) {
-    console.error(e)
+    console.error(e);
 }
 ```